carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ## Outputs

-We have seen how to input data into a process now we will see how to output file and values from a process.
+We have seen how to input data into a process now we will see how to output files and values from a process.

-The `output` declaration block allows us to define the channels used by the process to send out the file and values produced.
+The `output` declaration block allows us to define the channels used by the process to send out the files and values produced.

 An output block is not required, but if it is present it can contain one or more outputs declarations.
 The output block follows the syntax shown below: